wp-plugins/gravity-forms-addons/readme.txt

 This is a known issue.
 If the submission page has both a form in the content and the same form on the sidebar widget, the entry will be submitted twice.
 We're working on a fix.

 == Changelog ==

+= 2.1.2 =
+* Fixed <a href="http://wordpress.org/support/topic/plugin-gravity-forms-directory-addons-widget-admin-bug" rel="nofollow">reported bug</a> with the widget where checkboxes weren't staying checked.
+No other changes.

 = 2.1.1 =
 * Fixed "Insert Directory" modal ("lightbox") functionality (<a href="http://www.seodenver.com/gravity-forms-addons/comment-page-1/#comment-3152">as reported on the plugin page</a>)